CatalogueOfLife/general/docs/NAMES.md

 ```

-## Homonym Trillium texanum
+## Isonym Trillium pusillum var. texanum
-Sometimes a new combination is made more than once thus creating a homonym.
+Sometimes a new combination is made more than once thus creating a homotypic isonym.
 An example is Trillium texanum Buckley which was recombined as a variety of Trillium pusillum twice:

  - Trillium pusillum var. texanum (Buckley) J.L.
 Reveal & C.R.
 Broome in Castanea,46(1): 56 (1981)
  - Trillium pusillum var. texanum (Buckley) C.F.Reed in Phytologia, 50(4): 279, 283 (1982)